john-science/john-science.github.io/_posts/2022-03-30-introduction-to-git.md

 * Subversion
 * Microsoft Foundation Server

 The problem with this centralized model is the single point of failure.
-If the server goes down, the entire time is haulted and cannot work.
-They can not upload any progress they have made, or grab the latest version of the codebase.
+If the server goes down, the entire team is haulted and cannot work.

 #### Distributed VCS

-In a [Distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control), every team member has a full copy of the project on their machine.
-(That is, they also have a local copy of the project history.)
+In a [Distributed version control system](https://en.wikipedia.org/wiki/Distributed_version_control), every team member has a full copy of the repository on their machine.
+(That is, they also have a local copy of the history.)
 This means team members can synchronize their work with each other, even if the central server is offline.
-It also means the VCS is typically must Faster for developers to use, as most actions can be undertaken locally, and don't require network communication.
+It also means the VCS is much faster for developers to use, as most actions can be undertaken locally, and don't require network communication.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9e/P2P_network.svg/551px-P2P_network.svg.png"
 srcset="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9e/P2P_network.svg/882px-P2P_network.svg.png 882w,